rotisserie/eris/.github/PULL_REQUEST_TEMPLATE.md

 ## Related issues

 Link any related Github issues here in the format of `closes #1`.
 If this change doesn't resolve an existing issue, please discuss it with us before submitting this PR.
-We're available on our [Discord server](https://discord.gg/gMfXeXR).

 ## Proposed changes